pentlandedge/s4607/README.md

 ```
 Then recompile the project and run the unit tests:
 ```
-# rebar clean
+# rebar3 clean
+# rebar3 compile
-# rebar compile eunit
+# rebar3 eunit
+# rebar3 cover
 ```
-Once this completes, the code coverage report should be available in at .eunit/index.html
+Once this completes, the code coverage report should be available at _build/test/cover/index.html

 ## Running the static analysis tool.

 Erlang provides the Dialyzer, which performs static type checking of the code.
-Rebar can be used to run the dialyzer on all of the source files in the repository.
+Rebar3 can be used to run the dialyzer on all of the source files in the repository.
 This should always be clean (no errors or warnings) for code in the repository.
 To run it, from the root directory type:
 ```
-rebar dialyze
+rebar3 dialyzer
 ```

 ## Generating the module documentation.
 Erlang supplies the EDoc tool which can automatically generate cross-referenced documentation from a combination of the code itself and any annotations added by the programmer.
 We are in the process of adding more tags and type specifications to improve the generated output.
 So far, the modules stanag_types.erl and test_status.erl have been annotated and provide the most useful information.
 More modules will be documented soon.
-Rebar can be used to call EDoc to generate the HTML formatted documents.
+Rebar3 can be used to call EDoc to generate the HTML formatted documents.
 From the root directory type:
 ```
-rebar doc
+rebar3 edoc
 ```
 Once complete a doc directory will be created with the generated HTML files for each module.